Let’s apply some systems thinking to your school, and begin in the classroom, where we learn the importance of “3” very early on.

 – Visual, Auditory and Kinesthetic – leads to Representational and Mentoral

-Each tetrahedronic system creates an “emergent principle” – a 6th element, if you will – that remains constant even though the system changes.
+Additionally, each tetrahedronic system creates an “emergent principle” – a 6th element, if you will – that remains constant even though the system changes.
 For instance, in the case of Development/Retention/Enrollment/Asset Management/Marketing, Advancement is the emergent principle.
-This remains even though the other 5 elements shift position, recombine and separate again.
+This remains even though the other 5 elements shift position, recombine and separate again because those 5 elements create the emergent principal no matter how they’re connected.

 WHERE – Vision